How to Concrete in Fence Posts

 Step 4

-Once you’re confident that the post is entirely straight, attach brackets to the post to hold it firmly in place.
+Once you’re confident that the post is entirely straight, you can either attach brackets to the post to hold it firmly in place or use temporary wooden supports.
 You want to ensure that the post won’t move at all as you add the concrete as you want it to stay completely straight.

 Step 5

-Once your post is secure, add the fast-setting dry concrete mix into the hole until it’s around 3-4 inches from the top of the ground.
+Once your post is secure, add the fast-setting dry concrete mix into the hole with a shovel until it’s around 3-4 inches from the top of the ground, work carefully but beware that quick-set concrete usually sets within 20-40 minutes.

-Make sure you are wearing eye protection and a face covering for this part of the job as the flyaway dust and debris from the dry concrete mix can be dangerous if it is inhaled or if it goes in your eyes.
+Make sure you are wearing eye protection and a face covering for this part of the job as the airborn dust and debris from the dry concrete mix can be dangerous if inhaled or if gets into your eyes.

 Step 6